 view representation gave us the information about the mutual positioning of the

-individual con_gurations with respect to the positions of the contact zones.
+individual configurations with respect to the positions of the contact zones.

-Using our tool, the investigation can go even deeper into the level where individual
+Using our tool, the investigation can go even deeper to the level where individual

 contact zones can be explored in detail using the Open-Book view.
 By animating the